-Aida STĘPNIAK
+Aida STEPNIAK

-Czestochowa University of Technology, Czestochowa; ainethegenie@op.pl; tel.: +48-695-727-916
+Czestochowa University of Technology, Czestochowa; ainethegenie@op.pl

 Abstract: The article deals with an issue of time management of professional musicians.
 This issue was investigated due to a theory presented by Stephen R. Covey in a third habit in The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change, especially the matrix of time management.
 The study presents the results of case studies based on questionnaires and research interviews.